vespperhq/vespper/examples/deployments/aws-terraform/README.md

 ### 6. Try to access the UI

-Use the public IP from before (run `terraform output instance_public_ip` if you don't have it already) and navigate in the browser to `http:{instance_public_ip}:3000`.
-This should open the Merlinn dashboard, where you can sign up and configure your organization & integrations!
+Use the public IP from before (run `terraform output instance_public_ip` if you don't have it already) and navigate in the browser to `http:{instance_public_ip}:5173`.
+This should open the Merlinn UI, where you can sign up and configure your organization & integrations!

 ### 7. Destroy your Merlinn instance